How to Be Friends with Your Adult Children

 None of my children went into work that I was thrilled about.

-I had to accept boyfriends I didn’t like.
+I had to accept boyfriends and girlfriends I didn’t like.
 Jobs I didn’t like.
 Behaviors I didn’t like.

 I was not always a Zen-like mom.
 Sometimes I would get really upset.